Orange Chicken Recipe

 • 1 tsp sesame oil

-• 1/4 tsp ground white or black pepper
+• 1/4 tsp ground white pepper (may substitute with black pepper)

 • Orange Sauce